MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/tasks/create-assign-advanced-rule-structures.md

 ## Create an advanced rule structure
 1. Go to General ledger > Chart of accounts > Structures > Advanced rule structures.
 2. Click New to open the drop dialog.
-3. In the Advanced rule structure field, type a name to describe the rule structure.
+3. In the Advanced rule structure field, type a name to descritbe the rule structure.
 4. In the Description field, type a value to describe the structure.
 5. Click OK.
 6. Click Add segment.